a-sync/ocap-stats/SETUP.md

 ## Database
 The table structure is in the [db.skeleton.sql](.sql/db.skeleton.sql) file.
 (MySQL/MariaDB format)

-Import the skeleton first, and then the seed if you want to.
+Import the skeleton first, and then a seed if you want to.

 ## Admin access